Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 Is Functional Neurologic Disorder a mental illness?

-FND is considered a brain-body condition.
-While psychological stress can contribute to symptoms, the disorder involves real neurological functioning changes rather than symptoms that are “imagined.”
+FND is often described as a brain-body or neuropsychiatric condition.
+While psychological stress can contribute to symptoms, FND involves real neurological functioning changes rather than symptoms that are “imagined” (Hallett et al., 2022; Stone et al., 2020).

 Can people recover from FND?

 Yes.
-Many children and young adults experience significant improvement or full recovery, especially when treatment begins early and includes psychotherapy, education, and supportive care.
+Many children and young adults experience significant improvement, especially when treatment begins early and includes clear diagnosis, education, psychotherapy, rehabilitation, family support, and school support when needed (Kozlowska et al., 2021; Vassilopoulos et al., 2022).

 Is therapy effective for FND?